-Because the Delta variant is highly transmissible, unvaccinated people are at a much higher risk of getting and spreading COVID-19.
-This includes children who are under 12 years old since a vaccine is not yet available for them.
-To help protect those who are unvaccinated, everyone should follow these basic prevention steps:
+Because recent COVID-19 variants are highly transmissible, unvaccinated people are at a much higher risk of getting and spreading COVID-19.
+This includes children who are under 5 years old.
+To help protect our community, everyone should follow these basic prevention steps:

 - Get vaccinated as soon as you are eligible

 - Get tested if you have any symptoms, may be a close contact, or have taken part in activities that could put you at risk, such as large gatherings